 Very little is known about these peoples.
 What we do know is that they wish to remain uncontacted: they have shot arrows at outsiders and airplanes, or they simply avoid contact by hiding deep in the forest.

-Uncontacted Indigenous people in Brazil appear defensive from the air.
-This photo was taken in 2008. © G. Miranda/FUNAI/Survival
+Uncontacted Indigenous people in Brazil seen from the air during a Brazilian government expedition, May 2008. © G. Miranda/FUNAI/Survival

 Some, like the uncontacted Awá, are nomadic hunter gatherers constantly on the move, able to build a home within hours and abandon it days later.